jwmunn-og/2016-personal-site/_posts/2017-01-19-year-in-review.md

 background: linear-gradient(to top, rgba(0,0,0,.5), rgba(0,0,0,0)), url('/images/2016-year-review/antelope.jpg') no-repeat center top; background-size: cover;"
 ---

 If I had to choose one word for 2016 it would be **spectrum**.
 Highs, lows, interesting, serendipitous, frustrating, sad and happy all mixed together.
-So instead of trying to compartmentalize everything that happened last year I’m just going to list it all together, the way it happened.
+So instead of trying to compartmentalize everything that happened last year I&rsquo;m going to list it all together, the way it happened.
 Our life has been pretty seasonal the last couple years.
 Not by the true seasons, but by where & when we’re living and the in-between.
 I’ll to my best to give a peek into the fullness that was 2016.

 ##### Context if this is your first time on the blog.
 My wife Susan is a travel nurse and our location is determined by her 13-16 week hospital contracts.
 I work remotely and tag along.
 We started doing this in June 2014.